 Notes

-This raw sugar body scrub makes such a great gift for the holiday season.
-You can make it a few weeks ahead of time, which helps the essential oils can truly meld together.
-You can easily add a few touches to make this homemade gift special.
+This raw sugar body scrub makes such a great christmas gift!
+You can make it a few weeks ahead of time, which helps the essential oils truly meld together.
+You can easily add a few touches to make this wonderful gift extra special.
 In fact, I made these free printable tags for the gingerbread raw sugar body scrub.
-They look so adorable simply tied with some ribbon or twine!
+They look so adorable simply tied with some pretty ribbon or twine!
 Download the free tags here!

-Once the homemade scrub is applies, let sit for 1-3 minutes to let it soak into the skin as it can be hydrating for the skin.
-After the scrub as soaked, rinse the areas where you used the body scrub and wash with a body soap.
+Once the homemade sugar scrub is applied, let sit for 1-3 minutes to let it soak into the skin as it can be hydrating for the skin.
+After the scrub has soaked into the skin, rinse the areas with warm water and wash with body soap.
+After using this yummy homemade scrub, will make your skin feel smooth and soft.

 Looking to make your own body bar soap, check out my Melt and Pour Homemade Soap Step-by-Step Guide and Vanilla Honey Coffee Car Soap.

-what type of sugar can you use in a homemade body scrub?
+What type of sugar can you use in homemade body scrubs?

 The best types of sugar to use in a homemade sugar body scrub are the ones with larger granules.
 These are going to include raw sugar, turbinado sugar and coconut sugar.
-Finer, granulated sugars might be too abrasive to your skin.
+Finer, granulated white sugar might be too abrasive to your skin.

 You can use a sugar body scrub several times a week, up to 3 times.
 Since it a more gentle exfoliator, it will only take off the dead layer of skin and leave the healthy skin.
 Homemade sugar body scrubs make a great addition to your skin care, as they are hydrating and great for creating dewy, glowing skin.